ethanumn/pairtree/README.md

 copy number calls, such as an uncalled loss of heterozygosity (LOH) event which removes the wildtype allele in a lineage and leaves only the variant allele.

-In order to find these mutations such that they can be corrected, we provide the script fix_bad_var_read_prob.py that can be found in the /util directory.
+In order to find these mutations such that they can be corrected, we provide the script `util/fix_bad_var_read_prob.py`.
 Several options are of particular interest.

 * `--logbf-threshold`: Logarithm of Bayes factor threshold at which the haploid model is accepted as more likely model than the model using the provided var_read_prob.
 * `--ignore-existing-garbage`: Ignore any existing garbage variants listed in in_params_fn and test all variants.
 If not specified, any existing garbage variants will be kept as garbage and not tested again.